 What Are the Key Disadvantages to Applying as an Employee?

-Certificate Duration: The A1 certificate is typically valid for a maximum of two years minus one day and is until now (May 2024) believed to be non-renewable, which might necessitate a switch to self-employed status or a return to the UK once it runs out.
+The A1 certificate lasts for a maximum of two years minus one day and, as of January 2025, we haven't heard of any digital nomads who have managed to extend it further.
+This means you might need to switch to self-employed status or head back to the UK once it expires.

 limited company owner working in a cafe